tombstoneghost/cyber-arsenal47/README.md

 ## ✨ About the Project

-**Automated Network Assessment Toolkit** is a powerful, modular, and semi-automated penetration testing framework designed to streamline the process of identifying, scanning, and analyzing various network services.
+**Cyber-Arsenal47** is a powerful, modular, and semi-automated penetration testing framework designed to streamline the process of identifying, scanning, and analyzing various network services.

 The tool uses Python for the core CLI logic and orchestration, while service-specific modules are written in GoLang for speed and reliability.
 This CLI-based tool helps simplify routine pentesting tasks and has been presented at **SecTor Arsenal 2024** held at the **Metro Toronto Convention Centre**.